What are the Benefits of an Applicant Tracking System?

 An applicant tracking system (ATS) benefits businesses by automating the recruitment process.
 The best ATS systems help companies collect resumes, coordinate interviews, extend job offers, deliver insights through analytics and tracking metrics, and flag areas for improvement.
-This reduces time to fill and can significantly improve recruitment ROI.
+This reduces the time to fill and can significantly improve recruitment ROI.

 There are a range of different ATS products on the market, and ATS pricing varies depending on the features offered and the scale of hiring it’s intended to track.
 Free applicant tracking systems are also available and, while they are adequate solutions for some businesses, the benefits they offer may be reduced.